 I had a few requirements for my plants.
 They had to a: be perennials, I didn’t want to replant every year, b: look pretty, c: feel good to the touch, and d: smell good.
 I wanted this space to peak the senses.
 We strolled around our local Pike’s and slowly picked out our plants.
-We pulled a rosemary for the round planter, an amazing smell, as well as some thyme for the large planters.
+We pulled rosemary for the round planter, an amazing smell, as well as some thyme for the large planters.
 Creeping Jenny was added for the bright green color and ability to quickly fill up space.
-Lamb’s ear came next, because it is so fun to touch, along with Dragon’s Blood Stonecrop.
+Lamb’s ear came next because it is so fun to touch, along with Dragon’s Blood Stonecrop.
 Last but not least we picked out beautiful purple cone flowers and yellow coreopsis for their lovely blooms.

-The plants, soil, and river rock was loaded up and moved to my outdoor space.
+The plants, soil, and river rock were loaded up and moved to my outdoor space.
 The river rock was added to the bottom of every planter, for better drainage, followed by a mix of potting soil and garden soil.
 Because I was limited on time to get my plants planted I purchased 10 bags of soil from my local plant store.
 It would have saved me money to purchase soil by the pound from a place, such as The Green Centre.
 As I continue to add to my garden I hope to find a local stone and soil yard to save money.

-After the soil and stone the plants went in last.
-In order to create a worry free planting I also purchased a hose timer and drip hoses.
-A normal hose runs from the timer and faucet, to a drip hose, which weaves between the plants.
+After the soil and stone, the plants went in last.
+In order to create a worry-free planting I also purchased a hose timer and drip hoses.
+A normal hose runs from the timer and faucet to a drip hose, which weaves between the plants.
 Every 3 days the hose automatically turns on, waters the planters, and shuts off.

 My space is slowly transforming into a welcoming area.
 Students have already begun working at the picnic tables on nice days.
-After my successful first planting I decided I couldn’t stop there.
+After my successful first planting, I decided I couldn’t stop there.
 I put in for even more items on next year’s wish list, and have already been approved to continue to beautify the space.
 I just put in for two more rectangle planters, four more round planters, a storage bench (for the straw and hay I use in raku and smoke firings), and a storage shed (for my propane and acetylene tanks).

 I can’t wait to get the remainder of my “sculpture garden” plans together.
 I believe with this second order the space will look beautiful and complete.
 I will continue to post as my outdoor space continues to grow.
-I can’t wait to shop for more smell, feel, and look good plants.
+I can’t wait to shop for more smell, feel, and look-good plants.
 I will be sure to post the plant list as well.